La Jolla IVF and Dr. Smotrich have been Featured in the News for Over 15 Years!

 La Jolla IVF and Dr. Smotrich Appear in the German Publication Bild on Sunday March 2, 2014

 An article featuring Dr. Smotrich and La Jolla IVF regarding gay surrogacy was published in the French magazine Le Figaro in January 2014.
 This story received widespread publicity and testimony to this fact is that in March 2014 a story based on this article was published in the German newspaper/magazine Bild.
-It is non-Asia’s best-selling newspaper and has the sixth largest circulation worldwide.
+It is the best-selling non-Asian newspaper and has the sixth largest circulation worldwide.
 Bild is described as having a huge influence on the German public including German politicians.
 Dr. Smotrich has become world-renowned in the field of surrogacy and approximately 35% of his patients are gay and LGBT.

 Record number of test-tube babies born in US

 An embryologist examines a dish with human embryos under a microscope of the La Jolla IVF Clinic.
 More test-tube babies were born in the United States in 2012 than ever before.
 With about 3.9 million babies born in the United States in 2012, the IVF newborns accounted for over 1.5 percent of the total.